 He also investigated the problem of in-hand object recognition using tactile sensors, in which he used a machine learning approach (using algorithms based on Regularized Least Squares) that allowed the iCub robot to discriminate objects through tactile interaction.

 Regoli M., Pattacini U., Metta G., and Natale L., Hierarchical Grasp Controller Using Tactile Feedback, in IEEE-RAS International Conference on Humanoid Robots, Cancun, Mexico, 2016.
-Finalist for the Best Interactive Session Paper. [pdf]
+Selected as best paper finalist (interactive session). [pdf]